DAI-Lab/fibber/README.md

 	--bert_clf_steps 20000
 ```

-It first subsample the test set to `100` examples, then generate `20` paraphrases for each example.
+It first subsamples the test set to `100` examples, then generates `20` paraphrases for each example.
 During this process, the paraphrased sentences will be stored at `exp-ag/ag-random-<date>-<time>-tmp.json`.

 Then the pipeline will initialize all the evaluation metrics.

 - We will use a `GPT2` model to evaluate if a sentence is meaningful.
 The `GPT2` language model will be executed on `gpt2_gpu`.
-You should change the argument to a proper gpu id.
+You should change the argument to a proper GPU id.
 - We will use a `Universal sentence encoder (USE)` model to measure the similarity between two paraphrased sentences and the original sentence.
 The `USE` will be executed on `use_gpu`.
-You should change the argument to a proper gpu id.
+You should change the argument to a proper GPU id.
 - We will use a `BERT` model to predict the classification label for paraphrases.
 The `BERT` will be executed on `bert_gpu`.
-You should change the argument to a proper gpu id. **Note that, the BERT classifier will be trained at the first time you execute the pipeline.
+You should change the argument to a proper GPU id. **Note that the BERT classifier will be trained for the first time you execute the pipeline.
 Then the trained model will be saved at `~/.fibber/bert_clf/<dataset_name>/`.
 Because of the training, it will use more GPU memory than GPT2 and USE.
-So assign BERT to a seperate GPU if you have multiple GPUs.**
+So assign BERT to a separate GPU if you have multiple GPUs.**

 After the execution, the evaluation metric for each of the paraphrases will be stored at `exp-ag/ag-random-<date>-<time>-with-measurement.json`.